dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-promotion.md

 - [ ] Decided if PR can be labeled `no sandbox`
 - [ ] `N reviews` label is accurate
 - [ ] Status of PR is *Approved*
-- [ ] PR is assigned to only the operator
+- [ ] PR is assigned to only the operator and the author

 ### Operator